EivindArvesen/xkcd/README.md

     menu item `Sublime Text -> Preferences -> Browse Packages...`

 ## Contributing
-Giving feedback regarding the plugin is strongly encouraged.
+Giving feedback regarding the package is strongly encouraged.

 If you run into a bug or would like to see a new feature, please open a new issue.